Lahiru Kumara

-Chandradasa Brahammana Ralalage Lahiru Sudesh Kumara, commonly as Lahiru Kumara (born 13 February 1997), is a professional Sri Lankan cricketer, who plays for the Sri Lanka national cricket team in all three formats of the game.
-He was selected to the international squad at the age of 19, due to his fast bowling capabilities of 140+kmp/h and excellent performances in the Under-19 team.
+Chandradasa Brahammana Ralalage Lahiru Sudesh Kumara (born 13 February 1997) is a Sri Lankan cricket right-arm fast bowler who plays for the Sri Lanka national team and Nondescripts.
+He made his senior international debut in 2016.

 Domestic career

 Kumara made his first-class debut for Sri Lanka A against West Indies A on 4 October 2016.
 He made his Twenty20 debut for Nondescripts Cricket Club in the 2017–18 SLC Twenty20 Tournament on 24 February 2018.

 In March 2018, Kumara was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Kandy's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, Kumara was named in Galle's squad the 2018 SLC T20 League.
 In October 2020, he was drafted by the Dambulla Viiking for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named in the SLC Greens team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Kandy Warriors following the players' draft for the 2021 Lanka Premier League.